Cloud communications - what is it and why do you need it?

 Voice over Internet Protocol, or VoIP as it's more commonly known, is one of the oldest forms of cloud communications.

-VoIP pretty much does what it says on the tin: It lets users make telephone calls over the internet, rather than using traditional phone lines.
+VoIP does what it says on the tin: It lets users make telephone calls over the internet, rather than using traditional phone lines.

-This has now branched out further, with apps that allow business calls to come to a user's personal smartphone, without them having to give out their personal phone number.
-Typically, these apps can be turned to busy during meetings or outside work hours and if the user is on long-term leave, such a maternity leave or a sabbatical, the app can be temporarily deleted.
+This has now diverged further, with apps that allow business calls to come to a user's personal smartphone, without them having to give out their personal phone number.
+Generally, these apps can be turned to busy during meetings or outside work hours and if the user is on long-term leave, such parental leave or a sabbatical, the app can be temporarily deleted.

 What are chat clients?

 Another use of chat clients is for internal communications.
-Products like Slack enable employees to collaborate with each other in dedicated channels set by the business, as well as instant messaging between two individuals or a small group.
+Products like Microsoft Teams and Slack enable employees to collaborate with each other in dedicated channels set by the business, as well as instant messaging between two individuals or a small group.
+There are even options to create private external rooms to allow people from outside of the core business to collaborate on a project.

 What is Unified Communications as a Service?